7 Lessons I Learned From Growing a Cut Flower Patch

 So read up on what plants you are growing and if they require staking, do it while the plants are young.

-Because we spent so much energy on creating the new vegetable garden and shed gardens, I had less energy to put into this part of the flower patch.
+Because we spent so much energy on creating new gardens early on in the season, I had less energy to put into supporting the cut flower species that needed it the most.

-I got a little lazy and did some green garden stakes around each of the quads and then used twine to help hold up the sections.
+I got a little lazy and did some green garden stakes around each of the flower patch quads and then used twine to help hold up the sections.

-This worked for a little while but as the flowers grew, the blooms got REALLY HEAVY and pulled them down.
+This worked for a little while but as the flowers grew, the blooms got REALLY HEAVY and weighed them down as they leaned over.

-So next year, I’ll be using a GRID TRELLIS LIKE THIS for some of the flowers and drive stakes into the ground.
+As a result, I started using a GRID TRELLIS LIKE THIS for some of the flowers and driving stakes into the ground.
+But even with trellis netting, you need two layers of it to support the really tall, heavy flowers.

 Lesson learned.

-I also recommend THESE plant supports too and use them on my peonies, dahlias, and other flowers.
+I also recommend these plant supports too and use them on my peonies, dahlias, snapdragons, zinnias, and other cut flower species.

 6. Always Follow the Seed Packet Directions

-Whether you are growing flowers, herbs, or vegetables, follow the directions.
+Whether you are growing flowers, herbs, or vegetables, follow the directions on the seed packets.

 The grower knows their plants better than we do.
-They know more than what a google search will tell you.
-And they have the experience of what works best for that seed variety.
+They know more than what a Google search will tell you.
+And they have the experience of what works best for the seed variety they cultivated.

 Do it.